sungsoo-ahn/2025/_posts/2025-04-28-scalable-mcts.md

 1. **Selection**: Starting from the root node, MCTS selects child nodes according to a policy that balances exploration and exploitation.
 This continues until either a node with unexplored children is reached (where expansion is possible) or a terminal node is reached.
 2. **Expansion**: If the selected node is not terminal, the algorithm chooses an unexplored child node randomly and adds it to the tree.
-3. **Simulation**: From the newly expanded node, a simulation (or "rollout") is conducted.
-This is typically done by playing out the game or continuing through the state space until a terminal state is reached, using a default policy (often random).
+3. **Simulation**: From the newly expanded node, a simulation (or "rollout") is conducted by sampling actions within the environment until a terminal state is reached, using a default policy (often random).
+The cumulative reward obtained during this phase serves as feedback for evaluating the node.
-4. **Backpropagation**: Once a terminal state is reached, the result of the simulation is propagated back up the tree, updating the statistics of the visited nodes to reflect the outcome.
+4. **Backpropagation**: Once a terminal state is reached, the simulation's result is propagated back up the tree.
+At each node along the path, visit counts are incremented, and average rewards are updated to reflect the outcomes.

 MCTS is an **anytime** algorithm, meaning it can be stopped at any point during its execution and still return the best decision found up to that point.
 This is particularly useful when dealing with problems where the state space (e.g., a game tree) is too large to be fully explored.
 In practical applications, MCTS operates within a computational budget, which could be defined by a fixed number of iterations or a set amount of time.